-How to appeal a Kaiser Permanente out-of-network emergency denial
+How to appeal your Kaiser Permanente out-of-network emergency denial

 The federal No Surprises Act (NSA), effective 2022, prohibits balance billing and most out-of-network cost-sharing for emergency services regardless of facility or provider network status.
 This guide is specific to Kaiser Permanente appeals.